 The Fulfillment by Amazon (FBA) service offered by Amazon gives SMEs access to scaled logistics and shipping services normally reserved for enterprise level companies.
 Any customer that you procure from Amazon will not add to your total volume shipped.
-If you are not shipping enough volume to negotiate lower rates with your current freight partners, lowering your shipping costs through FBA is a great move.
-Although this won’t be available in the initial Australian launch it’s important to keep this in mind when creating your Amazon Australia strategy.
+If you are not shipping enough volume to negotiate lower rates with your current freight partners, lowering your shipping costs through FBA could be an option.

 Amazon customer service also ensures that your business is not negatively affected by shipping errors that are outside of your immediate control.
 With Amazon, your shipper takes centre stage with you.
 Customers are more likely to forgive logistics mistakes when you have the leverage of the Amazon infrastructure behind you to fix the problems.